ElementsProject/lightning/doc/lightning-pay.7.md

 here.

-*description* is only required for bolt11 invoices which do not contain a description themselves, but contain a description hash.
+*description* is only required for bolt11 invoices which do not contain a description themselves, but contain a description hash: in this case *description* is required.
 *description* is then checked against the hash inside the invoice before it will be paid.